caffeine-suite/caffeine-script/README.md

 * Tokens - code size is measured in tokens, the smallest semantically meaningful unit.
 Above all else, CaffeineScript minimizes tokens as much as possible with the goal of increasing clarity.
 * Matchings - matching "", /**/, (), {}, [] and others token-pairs demands a cognitive burden far larger than just two tokens.
 CaffeineScript all but elliminates the need for matching-token-pairs.

-* The JavaScript above is only roughly equivelent to the actual generated JavaScript.
-The generated JavaScript is a bit more capable than the JavaScript above and a bit longer.
-Why not show the generated code?
-When comparing CaffeineScript with other languages, what matters is what the hand-written code looks like in both.
-That said, CaffeineScript strives to generate excellent JavaScript.
+* The JavaScript above is hand-coded.
+It is only roughly equivelent to the actual generated JavaScript.
+The generated JavaScript is a bit more capable and a bit longer than the JavaScript above.

 ## Syntax Matters